How Can Drinking More Water Throughout the Day Improve Your Quality of Sleep?

-Nighttime leg cramps.
-Dehydration increases your risk of leg cramps.
-The risk is especially high if you exercise a lot or live somewhere very hot, because the more you sweat, the more fluids and electrolytes you lose—and that can cause your muscles to cramp up, explains Julie Rothenberg, RD, licensed dietitian in Miami.
+- Nighttime leg cramps: Dehydration increases your risk of leg cramps.
+The risk is especially high if you exercise a lot or live somewhere very hot.
+That's because the more you sweat, the more fluids and electrolytes you lose—and that can cause your muscles to cramp up.

-Snoring.
-“Not ingesting enough fluids can dry up your nasal passages can get pretty dry.
-This can lead to snoring at night, which can not only make your sleep worse but also ruin your partner's sleep,” says Chris Brantner, certified sleep science coach and founder of SleepZoo.
-(If you or your partner has a serious snoring issue, check in with your doctor to make you don't have sleep apnea, a potentially dangerous health condition.
+- Snoring: If you're not drinking the correct amount of water throughout the day, your nasal passages can get pretty dry.
+This can lead to snoring at night, which can not only make your sleep worse but also ruin your partner's sleep.
+(If you or your partner has a serious snoring issue, check in with your doctor to make sure you don't have sleep apnea, a potentially dangerous sleep disorder and health condition.
 Here's how to sleep better with sleep apnea.)

-Excessive thirst.
-You may wake up thirsty in the middle of the night if you don't drink enough water during the day.
+- Excessive thirst: You may wake up thirsty in the middle of the night if you don't drink enough water during the day.
 This can lead to lack of sleep and interrupt your sleep-wake cycle if it happens regularly.

 - Brain fog: When you don't down enough H2O, expect to feel sluggish the next day.
-“Proper fluid intake may also improve your brain function throughout the night, so that you have improved alertness and energy the next day,” adds Collman.
+Tracking your fluid intake throughout the day can help you improve your alertness and energy levels the next day.

 Signs you may not be drinking enough water

-Potential sleep problems aside, pay attention to these other signals that you may need to up your water intake.
+Potential sleep problems aside, pay attention to these other signals you may need to up your water intake.
 The human body needs a lot of water throughout the day to support your immune system and help you get enough sleep.

-- Headaches.
-These are also linked to blood supply issues and can be caused by dehydration.
+- Headaches: These are also linked to blood supply issues and can be caused by dehydration.

 How to drink enough water (without waking up to pee)

-Use your water bottle to keep track of how much you're drinking.
-If you're a visual person, Rothenberg recommends investing in a water bottle with lines to tell you how much you need to drink by a certain time of day.
-UnCommon Goods makes a motivational water bottle to help you meet your hydration goals.
+- Use your water bottle to keep track of how much you're drinking: If you're a visual person, you may benefit from investing in a water bottle with lines to tell you how much you need to drink by a certain time of day.

-Set reminders.
-Your phone can help you remember to continue drinking water throughout the day.
-Rothenberg likes the MyWater app, which has a calculator to help you figure out how much H2O you need daily and allows you to set up push notifications to nudge you to refill your water bottle.
+- Set reminders: Your phone can help you remember to continue drinking water throughout the day.
+We like to use water tracking apps that have a calculator to help you figure out how much H2O you need daily.
+They also allow you to set up push notifications to nudge you to refill your water bottle.